openstack-archive/tricircle/specs/ocata/l3-networking-combined-bridge-net.rst

 legacy mode), so packets between net1 and net2 are routed in the router of the local OpenStack cloud and then sent to the target.
 Extra routes will be cleared so no packets will go through the bridge network.
-This is the current implementation of the Tricircle to support shared VLAN network.
+This is the current implementation of the Tricircle to support VLAN network.

 Recommended Layer-3 Networking Mode
 -----------------------------------